SignalK/specification/mdbook/src/data_model_metadata.md

 ```

 A refrigeration temperature sensor with duplicate state severity containing different messages: With this
-configuration, consumers can opt to draw a multiple markers on a gauge, flash a light on the gauge and sound an alarm when the RPM enters this zone.
+configuration, consumers can opt to draw a multiple markers on the gauge, maybe flash a light on the gauge and sound an alarm when the RPM enters this zone.

 ```json
   "zones": [